FTC AsktheBuilder.com Disclosure Policy for Product Reviews

-The Federal Trade Commission requires that I disclose any relationship I have between a product manufacturer or service provider when I write about a product or service.
+The Federal Trade Commission requires that I disclose any relationship I have between a product manufacturer or service provider when I tell you about a product or service.

 Here are the guidelines I operate under at AsktheBuilder.com:

-- I rarely am paid to do a review.
-In almost all cases, I never accept money to review a product or service.
+- Most of the times when I mention a product in a column, newsletter or video, I do it as a part of my job.
 I invest my own time to review and test products.
-I absorb the entire cost to tape and post-produce all videos I tape about products.
-If I am ever paid to do a review, it will be clearly annotated at the end of the review.
+I often absorb the entire cost to tape and post-produce all videos I tape about products.
+If I'm ever paid to do a review, it will be clearly annotated at the end of the review.

 - I don't pay for the products I test.
-They are sent to me by the manufacturer.
-Rarely, do I request a product.
+They're sent to me by the manufacturer.
 In almost all cases, the manufacturer approaches me first via a press release or a phone call.
 If I feel it's a product you might get benefit from, then I request they send me the product.

-- If I create a link to a product in a review, sometimes I may get paid a commission if you purchase the product or service.
-I'll disclose that in the review.
-If you don't see that disclosure, that means I'm not getting paid any commission.
+- If I create a link to a product in a review, often I may get paid a commission if you purchase the product or service.

 - If you click a link from one of my columns or newsletters and it delivers you to a website selling that product (e.g. Amazon.com, etc.), you can assume I get a small commission from that website should you buy.

 These are good rules and practices in today's digital world.